 - I make the gruyere biscuits that we sell for our bread service as well as

 - the bread pretzels and taleggio fondue for the pub menu.
+Here is a similar recipe for bread pretzels and beer cheese if you’d like to give them a go.

 - Lucia and I also keep us in mignardise.
 You know, like the mints you get with your check?
 We make what we like—peppermint marshmallows, filled chocolates, nut brittles and toffees—whatever sounds good.
 We need to make sure that there are always enough for all guests to get something when their checks come.